Why preventing unintended pregnancy is critical

-- Preventing unintended pregnancy is essential to improving adolescents’ sexual and reproductive health and their social and economic well-being.
+- Improving adolescents’ sexual and reproductive health, including preventing unintended pregnancy, is essential to their social and economic well-being.

-- Adolescents having their first birth account for a disproportionate share of cases of obstetric fistula, a debilitating condition that results from obstructed and prolonged labor.
+- Adolescents having their first birth account for a disproportionate share of cases of obstetric fistula, a debilitating condition that results from obstructed and prolonged labor.1

-- Adolescent childbearing is associated with lower educational attainment among the mothers, and it can perpetuate a cycle of poverty from one generation to the next.
+- Adolescent childbearing is associated with lower educational attainment among mothers, and it can perpetuate a cycle of poverty from one generation to the next.1

-- Nearly half of pregnancies among adolescents aged 15–19 in Sub-Saharan Africa are unintended, and nearly half of these end in abortion.
-Almost all of these abortions occur in countries where the procedure is often unsafe.
+- Roughly half of pregnancies among adolescents aged 15–19 in Sub-Saharan Africa are unintended,1 and about half of these end in abortion.2–5 Nearly four-fifths of these abortions are unsafe.

-- Of these 11.3 million adolescents, 32% (3.6 million) are using modern contraceptives.
-The most common method is the male condom (accounting for about half of users), followed by injectables and the pill.
+- Of these 12.1 million adolescents, 38% (4.6 million) are using modern contraceptives.
+The most common method is the male condom (accounting for about four in 10 users), followed by injectables and the pill.

-- Young African women’s reported reasons for not using contraceptives despite wanting to avoid pregnancy often include concerns about side effects, having infrequent sex, not being married, breast-feeding or not having resumed menstruation after a birth, and their or their partners’ opposition to contraception.
+- Young African women often report several reasons for not using contraceptives despite wanting to avoid pregnancy: concerns about contraceptive side effects; infrequent sex; not being married; breast-feeding or not having resumed menstruation after a birth; and their own, their partners’ or others’ opposition to contraception.6

-- In 2016, the estimated annual cost of providing contraceptive services to 3.6 million women aged 15–19 who use modern contraceptives in Sub-Saharan Africa is $36 million.
-This averages to $10 per user annually.
+- Based on 2017 estimates, the annual cost of providing contraceptive services to 4.6 million women aged 15–19 who use modern contraceptives in Sub-Saharan Africa is $58 million.
+This averages to $13 per user annually.

 - Service costs include direct costs for contraceptives, related supplies and health worker salaries, as well as the indirect costs of management functions, construction and maintenance of facilities, information and education activities, and other types of program support.

-- If services were improved for the 3.6 million adolescent women currently using contraceptives, costs would increase from $36 million to $113 million.
-Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods and providers who are trained to work with young people.
+- If services were improved for the 4.6 million adolescent women currently using modern contraceptives, costs would increase from $58 million to $183 million.
+Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods and providers who are trained to work with adolescents.

-- The expanded and im-proved services for all 11.3 million women who need them would cost $30 per user annually.
-Put differently, the cost per capita in Sub-Saharan Africa would be 34 cents.
+- The expanded and improved contraceptive services for all 12.1 million women who need them would cost $35 per user annually.
+Put differently, the annual cost per capita in Sub-Saharan Africa would be 42 cents.
 Much of the increase in cost is for upgrading the health systems that support contraceptive services.

 - Increased use of modern contraceptives by adolescents wanting to avoid pregnancy would prevent unintended pregnancies, save lives and improve health.

-- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop from the current level of 13,000 per year to 8,200.
+- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop from the current level of 18,600 per year7 to 14,500.

-- Meeting adolescent women’s contraceptive needs requires working on several fronts: ending child marriage, preventing sexual abuse and coercion, increasing girls’ education, empowering girls and women, and providing high-quality contraceptive services.
+- Meeting adolescent women’s contraceptive needs requires policies and practices to end child marriage, prevent sexual abuse and coercion, increase girls’ education, empower girls and women, and provide comprehensive sexuality education and high-quality contraceptive services.

-- Boosting girls’ education increases their ability to make autonomous decisions.
-Studies show that adolescents who are in school are less likely than those not in school to have sex and more likely to use contraceptives when they do have sex.
+- Boosting the level of education girls receive increases their ability to make autonomous decisions.
+Studies show that sexually active adolescents who are in school are more likely than those not in school to use contraceptives.1

 - Engaging young men in sexual and reproductive health programs can help bring about more gender-equitable attitudes.

-- Adolescents need access to age-appropriate sexual and reproductive health information before they are sexually active.
-Policies and programs should be in place that address the needs of this age-group, including the provision of comprehensive sexuality education.
+- Adolescents need access to medically accurate and complete sexual and reproductive health information before they are sexually active.
+This information should be age-, developmentally and culturally appropriate.
+Policies and programs, including comprehensive sexuality education, should be put in place that address this need.

 - Contraceptive services must be provided in a way that protects young women’s rights to voluntary, informed and confidential contraceptive choice.